Tilden Prep FAQs

 We’re happy to meet with you to discuss your college options.
 We can inform you of the different requirements for eligibility to UC/CSU and private colleges, and will provide letters of recommendation.

-Do I need to get approval from my school to take an AP course?
+Do I need to get approval from my school to take an AP course at Tilden Prep?

 You only need approval if you are counting the AP course toward your high school graduation requirements.
 For example, if you take AP English with us instead of 12th grade English at your high school, you need to have your school sign a Concurrent Enrollment Form, indicating that they will accept the AP course toward your high school graduation requirements.
 If you are taking a course that is not required for high school graduation, your high school does not need to approve the course.
 For example, if you already took Biology, but want to take AP Biology with us, you do not need approval from your high school.
 We will provide a WASC-accredited transcript for all colleges to which you apply.